 13. Raw vegetables and fruits

-Apple, baby carrot, celery, corn, and green peas are fruits and veggies that are a potential choking hazard for babies (2).
-Therefore, babies shouldn’t consume them unless they are cooked thoroughly.
-Whole grapes and berries are fruits that babies can eat raw but only when quartered.
+Baby carrots, celery, grapes, corn, and green peas are fruits and veggies that are a potential choking hazard for babies (2).
+Therefore, babies shouldn’t consume them unless they are cooked thoroughly so that they become soft.
+Berries are fruits that babies can eat raw but only when quartered.

 14. Sticky foods

-Raw jelly cubes, chewy fruits, snacks, marshmallows, and a dollop of peanut butter are some sticky foods that babies should avoid.
+Raw jelly cubes, chewy fruits, snacks, hard candy, popcorn, marshmallows, and a dollop of peanut butter are some sticky foods you should avoid giving to babies.
 Since these foods stick to the mouth, swallowing them gets difficult for babies, raising the risk of choking (2).
 Therefore, experts recommend avoiding these foods for babies until they are four years old.